jsteyn/git-server/README.md

 * You'll need a Raspberry Pi 4 to setup Gitlab, with ssh setup
-* Login to the Raspberry Pi https://www.raspberrypi.org/documentation/remote-access/ssh/unix.md
+* Login to the Raspberry Pi https://www.raspberrypi.org/documentation/remote-access/ssh/unix.md (If ssh is not running, and it says "connection refused", run this on the Pi `systemctl start ssh`
 * Then follow the instructions here https://about.gitlab.com/install/#raspberry-pi-os